mohitkhedkar/College/3 Year/DBMS Lab/README.md

 - [x]  Implement aggregation and indexing with suitable example using MongoDB.

 ### Assignment-4 :
-- [ ] Implement Map reduces operation with suitable example using MongoDB.
+- [x] Create simple objects and array objects using JSON

 ### Assignment-5 :
 - [ ] Design and Implement any 5 query using MongoDB

 ### Assignment-6 :
-- [ ] Create simple objects and array objects using JSON
+- [ ] Implement Map reduces operation with suitable example using MongoDB.

 ### Assignment-7 :
 - [ ] Encode and Decode JSON Objects using Java/Perl/PHP/Python/Ruby